itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Get number of edges

-For convenience, a `Graph` lets you get the edge count by calling the `getNumberOfEdges` method.
-This effectively returns the size of the graph's edges hashmap.
+For convenience, a `Graph` lets you get the `Edge` count by calling the `getNumberOfEdges` method.
+This effectively returns the size of the graph's edges HashMap.

 ```java
 Graph g = new Graph("Master");